-In the coastal town of Los Angeles, a gang of bank robbers call themselves the ex-presidents. commit their crimes while wearing masks of ex-presidents Reagan, Carter, Nixon and Johnson.
-The F.B.I. believes that the members of the gang could be surfers and send young agent Johnny Utah undercover at the beach to mix with the surfers and gather information.
-Utah meets surfer Bodhi and gets drawn into the lifestyle of his new friend.Written by
+In Los Angeles, California, a gang of bank robbers call themselves The Ex-Presidents. commit their crimes while wearing masks of ex-Presidents Reagan, Carter, Nixon, and Johnson.
+The F.B.I. believes that the members of the gang could be surfers, and send young Agent Johnny Utah undercover at the beach to mix with the surfers and gather information.
+Utah meets surfer Bodhi, and gets drawn into the lifestyle of his new friend.Written by

 Sami Al-Taher <email@example.com>

 237 of 277 people found this review helpful.